Guide to Work, Study, Travel and Living Abroad

 Study Art History in Florence on a Budget

-If you wish to study art history in Florence you have plenty of options.
-A search of web search will turn up well over 20 institutions offering such courses.
-However, many are taught only in Italian, are offered only in the summer, or have a high cost of tuition.
+If you wish to study art history in Florence, you have many options.
+A web search will turn up well over 20 institutions offering such courses.
+However, many are taught only in Italian, are provided only in the summer, or have a very high cost of tuition.

-The British Institute of Florence—housed in two 15th-century palazzi on opposite sides of the Arno River a few blocks from the Ponte Vecchio—offers year-round courses in Italian language and culture, including art history, opera, drawing, and cooking.
+The British Institute of Florence—housed in two 15th-century palazzi on opposite sides of the Arno River a few blocks from the Ponte Vecchio — offers year-round Italian language and culture courses, including art history, opera, drawing, and cooking.
 In addition, it organizes guided day trips to destinations such as Rome, Bologna, Siena, Prato, and many other locations related to specific courses.

-The intensive week-long art history courses consist in introductory lectures and a whirlwind of on-site tours, which are equally superb.
+The intensive week-long art history courses consist of introductory lectures and a whirlwind of on-site tours, which are equally superb.

 In addition to courses on art history, the Institute hosts regularly scheduled receptions, lectures, and other cultural events that allow the English-speaking students to meet Italian students.